run-ai/genv/_sources/overview/installation.rst.txt

    Genv uses Python 3.7 or higher so make sure you have it also installed.

+..
+TODO(raz): document installation from PyPI and genvctl.

 Conda
 ^^^^^
 If you are using `Conda <https://docs.conda.io/en/latest/>`__, the best way to install Genv is using the `genv <https://anaconda.org/conda-forge/genv>`__ package from the channel `conda-forge <https://conda-forge.org/>`__: